 Bowen et al. (2021) reported the clinical findings of a no-charge, sponsored NGS program called "SMA Identified".
 Eligible individuals had either a confirmed or suspected diagnosis of spinal muscular atrophy (SMA), or a family history of SMA.
 The study took place over a 2 year period.
-A total of 2,459 individuals underwent testing with an NGS based approach looking for sequence and copy number of SMN1 and SMN2.
+A total of 2,459 individuals underwent testing with an NGS-based approach looking for sequence and copy number of SMN1 and SMN2.
 Participants were then categorized according to their test results as follows: diagnostic (two pathogenic SMN1 variants), nearly diagnostic [SMN1 exon-7 deletion with variant of uncertain significance (VUS) in SMN1 or SMN2], indeterminate VUS (one VUS in SMN1 or SMN2), carrier (heterozygous SMN1 deletion only), or negative (no pathogenic variants OR VUS in SMN1 or SMN2).
 Analysis was completed based on clinician reported clinical findings and genetic modifiers.
-Diagnostic yield for diagnostic and nearly diagnostic (combined) was 31.3% (n = 771/2,459).
+Diagnostic yield for diagnostic and nearly diagnostic (combined)

+Genetic Testing for Neuromuscular Disorders (for Idaho Only) UnitedHealthcare Community Plan Medical Policy Page 4 of 24 Effective 06/01/2025 was 31.3% (n = 771/2,459).
 Clinical presentation and age of onset of symptoms were variable across individuals and dependent on SMN2 copy number.
 The most common genetic etiology was homozygous deletions (96.2%).
-The authors concluded that use of a high yield panel test early in evaluation of individuals with or at higher risk for SMA may lead to earlier interventions in individuals with SMA.
+The authors concluded that use of a high yield panel test early in evaluation of individuals who have or are at higher risk for having SMA may lead to earlier interventions in affected individuals.

-Winder et al. (2020) aimed to demonstrate the clinical utility of genetic testing by creating a comprehensive data set by analyzing 25,356 unrelated individuals after testing with 266 genes using NGS.
-The panel was designed using published literature and genotype-phenotype associations.
-The patients were enrolled in the study if there was a suspicion of NMD and from the study, a definitive diagnosis was determined in 5,055 (20%) of the patients.
-Usual genetic studies do not routinely include copy number variation (CNV) analysis; however, in this study, the CNVs account for 39% of the significant variants found.
+Winder et al. (2020) aimed to evaluate the diagnostic yield of genetic testing for hereditary neuromuscular disorders by creating a comprehensive data set after analysis of 25,356 unrelated individuals with NGS-based gene panels (not exome-based), testing subsets of 266 genes.
+The panels used in the study were designed using published literature which addressed associations between genes/disorders and genotype-phenotype associations as well as mode(s) of inheritance and differential diagnoses.
+Participants were enrolled in the study if there was a suspicion of NMD; a definitive diagnosis was determined in 5,055 (20%) of the participants.
+Typically, genetic studies do not include CNV analysis; however, in this study, the CNVs accounted for up to 39% of the significant variants found.
 Multi-gene testing addressed differential diagnoses in at least 6% of individuals with positive results.
+This large study provided additional direction for clinical providers who use genetic tests to diagnose neuromuscular diseases.